-Phase 2 of the work, presented in this report, extends the Phase 1 analysis to additional stations for a total of 16 stations within the Delta.
-Similar to the Phase 1 study, the DSM2 model was used to create datasets for the ANN training, based on combinations of different turbidity levels at boundary locations.
+Phase 3 of the work, presented in this report, extends previous phases of the work to use updated DSM2 calibration based on turbidity data of 2010-2013.
+Similar to the Phase 1 and 2 studies, the DSM2 model was used to create datasets for the ANN training, based on combinations of different turbidity levels at boundary locations.
 The Phase I study used a DSM2 model calibrated using turbidity data for the wet season of 2010 at various locations within the Delta (Liu and Sandhu, 2011).
-An updated version of the DSM2 model, calibrated using extended record periods of flow and turbidity (2010-2012) by Resource Management Associates (RMA) was used in Phase 2 of the study (RMA 2013).
-The RMA-calibrated version of the DSM2 model simulations of turbidity values from USGS (Freeport and Vernalis) and watershed model simulations at boundary locations (Calaveras, Mokelumne, Cosmunes and Yolo) to simulate turbidity for the 1975-2011 period.
-Watershed model simulations that are embedded in the boundary turbidity values were developed using the Watershed Analysis and Risk Management Framework (WARMF) model.
-A total of 12 scenarios with different combinations of turbidity levels at boundary locations were used to generate datasets for training, following the approach used in the Phase 1 work.
+Phase 2 of the work extends Phase 1 analysis to include additional stations for a total of 16 stations within the Delta.
+An updated version of the DSM2 model, calibrated using extended record periods of flow and turbidity (2010-2013) by Resource Management Associates (RMA) was used in this phase of the study (RMA 2013).
+The RMA-calibrated version of the DSM2 model used extended periods of flow records and combinations of turbidity values from USGS (Freeport and Vernalis) and watershed model simulations at boundary locations (Calaveras, Mokelumne, Cosmunes and Yolo) to simulate turbidity for the 1975-2011 period.
+Watershed model simulations that are embedded in the boundary turbidity values were developed using the Watershed Analysis and Risk Management Framework

+(WARMF) model.
+A total of 12 scenarios with different combinations of turbidity levels at boundary locations were used to generate datasets for training, following the approach used in the Phase 1 and Phase 2 work.